Flavonols are found in plant-based foods with onions,

 formulated to provide a quick and noticeable eyesight improvement within

-hours or days of use.
+days of use.

 Reports from Eyesight Rx users indicate enhanced clarity of vision, colors